NTielman/Grocery_helper/README.md

-# Shopping_list
+# Grocery_helper
 ---

 ## Description
-A simple website designed for a fictional Axolotl encyclopaedia.
+A webapp that keeps track of your groceries list and shopping cart items.

 ## Languages, Libraries & Frameworks